-We made optional prepayments of tranche B term loans of \$125.0 million principal amount in the first quarter of 2018 and \$25.0 million principal amount in the second quarter of 2018.
+We made optional prepayments of our tranche B term loans of \$125.0 million principal amount in the first quarter of 2018 and \$25.0 million principal amount in the second quarter of 2018.
 On October 18, 2018, we made a mandatory prepayment of \$352.2 million principal amount of tranche B term loans with the net proceeds of the Pirate Brands sale.
 On October 19, 2018, we made an optional prepayment of the remaining \$147.9 million principal amount of tranche B term loans outstanding under our credit agreement from cash on hand and the proceeds of additional revolving loans under our credit agreement.
-Therefore, as of September 28, 2019, there were no tranche B term loans outstanding under our credit facility.
-As a result of the optional and mandatory prepayments of the tranche B term loans, we recognized a loss on extinguishment of debt of \$13.1 million in fiscal 2018, including \$3.3 million in the third quarter and first three quarters of 2018.
+As a result of the optional and mandatory prepayments of the tranche B term loans, we recognized a loss on extinguishment of debt of \$13.1 million in fiscal 2018, including \$3.3 million in the second quarter and first two quarters of 2018.